Our Tour

 6 - Sligachan & the Cuillins

-The climbers base for the Cuillin mountains, Britains highest mountain range at 992 metres high (Sgùrr Alasdair).
+The climbers' base for the Cuillin mountains - the highest mountain range in Britain, with the tallest peak, Sgùrr Alasdair, at 992 metres.

 We stop here for photographs.